 It takes place on a Monday (or Wednesday) from 12-1pm and provides an excellent opportunity to network with pensions and superannuation experts from Australia and overseas.
 This is an interdisciplinary group with backgrounds in economics, actuarial studies, finance, psychology, law, accounting, demography, marketing, medicine and related fields.
 We invite attendance of participants from other universities as well as from industry and government who are interested in both theoretical and applied research on pensions, retirement and ageing.

 We also welcome presenters who are early career academics or practitioners.
 There is no charge to attend these seminars.

-In response to the current COVID-19 situation, upcoming seminars are planned to be held online as webinars.
+In response to the current COVID-19 situation, upcoming seminars are being held online as webinars.
 All seminar registrants will be notified via email.
-Please contact Inka Eberhardt if you are interested in presenting or want to be added to the Pensions, Retirement and Ageing Seminar Series mailing list.
+Please contact Inka Eberhardt if you are interested in presenting, participating or would like to be added to the Pensions, Retirement and Ageing Seminar Series mailing list.

 We wish to express our best wishes to the community during this challenging time.

 11 March - Geoff Warren (ANU College of Business and Economics) "The ‘Right’ Level for the Superannuation Guarantee: A Straightforward Issue by No Means"